 Applicable Section of Town Zoning Code: 148-9E Density and dimensional regulations Table II.

-1. Whether an undesirable change would be produced in character of neighborhood or a detriment to nearby properties: No, This neighborhood is a mixed use area with many properties improved with barns Thee property in question has been used for over 40 years with the same use, within the neighborhood.
+1. Whether an undesirable change would be produced in character of neighborhood or a detriment to nearby properties: No, This neighborhood is a mixed use area with many properties improved with barns The property in question has been used for over 40 years with the same use, within the neighborhood.
 The granting of the variance for front-yard setback of 82.7 feet whereas 100 feet is required is minimal and would not produce a change in the character of the neighborhood or a detriment to nearby properties.
 It should be noted that the designated frontage is along the west property line, created by the subject being a flag lot property, instead of along Coon Hill Road which is over 300 feet from the proposed structure.
 The structure will allow for the indoor storage of equipment that is currently being kept outside, which will improve the appearance of the property.
 Also, a landscaping boarder of trees & shrubs will be planted along the western side of the proposed structure to shield the structure from neighboring properties’ view.

-2. Whether benefit sought by applicant can be achieved by a feasible alternative to the variance: No, Development would be possible for the Applicant if the 15 acre lot were subdivided with various buildings on separate lots, however that is not (the) most feasible.
+2. Whether benefit sought by applicant can be achieved by a feasible alternative to the variance: No, Development would be possible for the Applicant if the 15 acre lot were subdivided with various buildings on separate lots, however that is not the most feasible.
 The Applicant’s architect stated that the proposed barn could be built on the footprint of the existing barn containing 7,629 sq ft, and doing so would result in total building footprint area of 9,429 sq ft, which is only slightly less than what the total would be under the Application which shall result in a total footprint of 11, 949 sq ft; still an increase over the allowable area.
 However, the existing barn is in good functional condition, and removing it would not be a practical option, and the front yard setback variance would still remain.
 It is also noted that the parcel contains 15 acres and Impermeable Surface Coverage and Open Space are in conformance.

 3. Whether the requested variance is substantial: No, The building footprint increase of 11,949 sq. ft. on a 15 acre lot is not a substantial variance.
 Although on paper, the area variance requested for footprint seems substantial, considering the size of the property and the nature of the business it is not substantial for a mixed use parcel where barns already exist.